whats-good/uniform-graphql/README.md

 ## Acknowledgements

-This library stands on the shoulders of 2 giants:
+`graphql-ts` stands on the shoulders of 2 giants:

 1. [type-graphql](https://github.com/MichalLytek/type-graphql): This is arguably the strongest code-first GraphQL solution for TypeScript.
 The author is very friendly and helpful, and has managed to create and maintain a great community.
-I urge you to check them out and go say hi.
+I urge you to go check them out and say hi.

 2. [io-ts](https://github.com/gcanti/io-ts): The techniques I’ve found in this library have truly opened my mind to the limitless potential of TypeScript. `io-ts` is the library that convinced me that this library was possible.